-Assessment task Length Weighting within unit Formative: 232: An essay plan 8232: An essay plan 500 words 500 words n/a n/a Summative: • 232: An essay • 8232: An essay and a learning journal 3000 words 3000 words 100% 100% Pass/fail been passed, they will be eligible for compensation if the overall unit mark is within the compensation zone (30-39%), and the compensatable credit allowance as set out in the Degree Regulations has not been exceeded.
+Assessment task Length Weighting within unit Formative:232: An essay plan8232: An essay plan 500 words 500 words n/a n/a Summative: • 232: An essay 2500 words 100% 8232: An essay and a learning journal 2500 words 100% Pass/fail compensation zone (30-39%), and the compensatable credit allowance as set out in the Degree Regulations has not been exceeded.

-Distance learning students are required to pass this element.
-So long as this element has
+\ Distance learning students are required to pass this element.
+So long as this element has been passed, they will be eligible for compensation if the overall unit mark is within the